Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo experiments

-The bias, RMSE and size for all three estimators are summarized in Table \ref {tab:theta_d1_c3_arx_chi2_tex0_b} for $T=2$, and $n=1,000,2,000,5,000,10,000$ .
-For $T=3$ the results are provided for TMG and GP estimators only.
-The associated empirical power functions are displayed in Figure \ref {fig:tmg_d1_c3_arx_chi2_tex0_b}.
+The bias, RMSE, and size for the two estimators are summarized in Table \ref {tab:beta_d1_c2_chi2_tex0_b} for $T=2,3,4,5,6$, and $n=1000,2000,5000,10000$ .
+The associated empirical power functions are displayed in Figure \ref {fig:tmg_gp_k2_base}.

-The fraction of the trimmed estimates, $\pi _{n}$, differ markedly across the estimators.
-For example, when $T=2$ and $n=1,000$, the fraction of trimmed estimates for the TMG estimator is around $31.2$ per cent as compared to $4.2$ per cent for GP and SU estimators, and falls to $22.1$ per cent as $n$ increases to $10,000$.
+The fractions of the trimmed estimates, $\hat{\pi}$, differ markedly across the estimators.
+For example, when $T=2$ and $n=1,000$, the fraction of trimmed estimates for the TMG estimator is around $27.3$ per cent as compared to $4.0$ per cent for the GP estimator, and falls to $18.9$ per cent as $n$ is increased to $10,000$.
 Increasing $T$ from $2$ to $3$ with $ n=1,000$ reduces this fraction to $16.5$ per cent as compared to $2$ per cent for the GP estimator.
-The heavy trimming causes the TMG estimator to have a larger bias than GP and SU estimators, particularly when $T=2$ and $n$ is large.
+The heavy trimming causes the TMG estimator to have a larger bias than the GP estimator, particularly when $T=2$ and $n$ is large.
 However, the TMG estimator continues to have better overall small sample performance due to its higher efficiency.
-Recall that the TMG estimator makes use of the trimmed estimates, as set out in the second term of (\ref{thetaTn}), but the trimmed estimates are not used in the GP estimator.
-This difference in the way trimmed estimates are treated is reflected in the lower RMSE of the TMG estimator as compared to the other two estimators for all $T$ and $n$ combinations.
-For example, when $T=2$ and $n=1,000$, the RMSE of the TMG is $0.35$ as compared to $0.83$ and $1.62$ for GP and SU estimators.
+Recall that the TMG estimator makes use of the trimmed estimates, as set out in the second term of (\ref{betaTn}), but the trimmed estimates are not used in the GP estimator.
+This difference in the way trimmed estimates are treated is reflected in the lower RMSE of the TMG estimator as compared to MG and GP estimators for all $T$ and $n$ combinations.
+For example, when $T=2$ and $ n=1,000$, the RMSE of the TMG is $0.27$ as compared to $0.60$ for the GP estimator.
 The relative advantage of the TMG estimator continues when $T$ increases from $2$ to $3$.
-For $T=3$, the RMSE of the TMG estimator stands at $0.20$ compared to $0.27$ for the GP estimator.
-The larger the value of $T$, the less important the trimming becomes.
+For $T=3$, the RMSE of the TMG estimator stands at $0.17$ compared to $0.21$ for the GP estimator.
+The larger the value of $ T $, the less important the trimming becomes.

-The empirical power functions for all three estimators are shown in Figure \ref{fig:tmg_d1_c3_arx_chi2_tex0_b}.
-As can be seen, the TMG estimator is uniformly more powerful than the GP estimator, and the GP estimator is more powerful than the SU estimator.
+The empirical power functions for TMG, GP and MG estimators are shown in Figure \ref{fig:tmg_gp_k2_base}.
+As can be seen, the TMG estimator is uniformly more powerful than the GP estimator.
+To save space, the MC results for models with time effects are summarized in sub-section \ref{MCte} of the online supplement.
+Similar outcomes are obtained when we consider DGPs with two or three regressors.
+See Tables \ref{tab:beta_d1_c2_chi2_tex0_b_k3} and \ref{tab:beta_d1_c2_chi2_tex0_b_k4}, and the corresponding empirical power functions, Figures \ref{fig:tmg_gp_k3_base} and \ref{fig:tmg_gp_k4_base}, in sub-section \ref{MCk34} of the online supplement.
+This is particularly the case when $T=k\in \{3,4\}$, where the trimmed fraction of the GP estimator rises only slightly with the number of regressors, resulting in substantial declines in the empirical powers.